-Measure--This measure addresses the number and percentage of students who tested into college preparatory courses, by subject area, based on scores on the entrance exam.
+Measure-This measure addresses the number and percentage of students who tested into college preparatory courses, by subject area, based on scores on the entrance exam.
 Of these students, the report shows how many enrolled in a college preparatory course (for the area needed) and those who passed the highest level college preparatory course (for that area) within two years to meet the standards for admission into college level courses.

-State Benchmark--To have students in need of remediation pass the highest level college preparatory course at the following rates: reading-65%, writing-68% and math-50%.
+State Benchmark--To have students in need of remediation pass the highest-level college preparatory course at the following rates: reading-65%, writing-68% and math-50%.

-SPJC Target--To have students in need of remediation pass the highest level college preparatory course at the following rates: reading-70%, writing-70% and math-50%.
+SPJC Target--To have students in need of remediation pass the highest-level college preparatory course at the following rates: reading-70%, writing-70% and math-50%.

-SPJC Performance--For the Fall 1994 cohort success rate for students who tested into college preparatory courses and who passed the highest level requirement by subject area within two years was lower for SPJC mathematics student 38% than the statewide average 43.1%, the reverse was true for reading and writing.
-The reading pass rate for SPJC students of 72.6% was higher than the statewide average 59.0% and both the SPJC target of 70% and statewide goal of 65%.
-In writing the SPJC pass rate of 67.0% compared favorable to the statewide average of 59.0%.
-The graph compares the number of FTIC students in Fall 1994 taking a placement exam, and the number who failed, to the number enrolling in remedial courses and passing within two years, by subject area, for SPJC and statewide.
-The graph compares the percentage of SPJC students completing remedial course requirements to the statewide average by subject area for the Fall 1994 cohort tracked through Summer 1996.
+SPJC Performance--For the Fall 1995 cohort success rate for students who tested into college preparatory courses and who passed the highest level requirement by subject area within two years was lower for SPJC mathematics student 36.8% than the statewide average 42.6%, the reverse was true for reading and writing.
+The reading pass rate for SPJC students of 73.9% was higher than the statewide average of 61.6%, the SPJC target of 70%, and the statewide goal of 65%.
+In writing the SPJC pass rate of 66.9% compared favorably to the statewide average of 58.0%.
+The graph compares the percentage of SPJC students completing remedial course requirements to the statewide average by subject area for the Fall 1995 cohort tracked through Summer 1997.